vfarcic/devops26/manuscript/18-boot.md

 ## Creating A Kubernetes Cluster (Without Jenkins X)

-W> As mentioned at the beginning of this chapter, the examples are verified only in GKE, given that's the only currently (October 2019) supported platform for `jx boot`.
+W> As mentioned at the beginning of this chapter, the examples are verified only in GKE and EKS, given those are the only currently (February 2020) supported platforms for `jx boot`.
 Double-check the documentation to see whether that changed or be brave and try it out yourself with other Kubernetes flavors.

 From now on, we will not use `jx create cluster` to create a Kubernetes cluster and install Jenkins X. Instead, I will assume that you will create a cluster any way you like (e.g., Terraform, `gcloud`, etc.) and we'll focus only on how to set up Jenkins X. If you're lazy and do not yet want to figure out the best way to create a cluster, the Gists that follow can get you up-to-speed fast.
 Just remember that the commands in them are not the recommended way to create a cluster, but rather the easiest and fastest method I could come up with.